karlitos/Applications-overview-tooltip-NG/README.md

 I also added stylesheet.css where you can change the appearance of the tooltip-labels with css-styling.

+## Instalation:

+Copy the Applications_Overview_Tooltip@Tornado folder to ~/.local/share/gnome-shell/extensions or to /usr/share//gnome-shell/extensions for all users.
+For system-wide installation check owner and permissions.

 ## Known bugs:

 * The extension does not start automaticaly after reboot.
 You have to go to overview, start twek-tool and disable-enable the extension.
 Then it works.
 Working on it.